learn-co-curriculum/dsc-dash-intro/README.md

 table = dash_table.DataTable(
     data=full_dataset.sample(10, random_state=1).to_dict(orient="records"),
-    # we want the user to be able to select a row
+    # you want the user to be able to select a row
     row_selectable="single",
-    # suppress default cell selection styling (we are selecting by row, not cell)
+    # suppress default cell selection styling (you are selecting by row, not cell)
     cell_selectable=False,
-    # set an id so we can make attributes of this table into callback inputs
+    # set an id so you can make attributes of this table into callback inputs
     id="tbl"
 )